abijith-2002/streamly-tv-51/README.md

   - Avoid invalid qualifiers like values-b+sr+Latn or malformed folder names.
   - If merge fails, re-run with: ./gradlew :app:mergeDebugResources --no-daemon --stacktrace --info
   - Clean intermediates: ./gradlew clean before rebuilding to force aapt2 to recompile resources.
+  - If you encounter mergeDebugJavaResource cacheDir NoSuchFileException, run scripts/ci_clean_build.sh to purge incremental caches and rebuild in a non-daemon mode.